The begin method in C++ for multimap is employed to retrieve an iterator pointing to the initial element within the multimap container.

 300 = Priya

-In the above, beginfunction is used to return an iterator pointing to the first element in the mymultimap multimap.
+In the aforementioned case, the begin method is employed to retrieve an iterator that points to the initial element within the mymultimap multimap.

 Example 4